 See below for short explanation.
 A more extensive explanation can be found here.

-1. Use the Selections to focus on a particular set of verification data (e.g., a particular verification phase) and click on Show;
+1. Use the Selections to focus on a particular set of verification data (e.g., a particular verification phase of a particular set of requirements) and click on Show.

-2. In the table, use filters in the table to narrow down your set of requirements (e.g., filtering on ‘usable floor area’);
+2. In the table, use filters in the table to narrow down your data set.

 3. Enter the verification data in the Verification columns of the table (e.g. a method or outcome).